mikewest/mikewest.org/_posts/2008-11-30-my-jobs-value.markdown

 - jobhunt
 - thaler
 - richardthaler
-Teaser: Recently, I wrote a short article on the effect a team's sense of ownership
-    in it's projects can have on the finished product.
-The surprising twist in my professional life last week has led me back onto the same train of thought, but I'm coming to it from a slightly different angle.
-Title: My job's value
-layout: post
 ---
 Recently, I wrote a [short article][ownership] on the effect a team's sense of ownership in it's projects can have on the finished product.
 The [surprising twist][layoff] in my professional life last week has led me back onto the same train of thought, but I'm coming to it from a slightly different angle.
 I discussed "ownership" in a narrow sense, relating to a team's involvement with and responsibility for decisions made about a project's vision and direction.
 This isn't the only way in which the word has impact; one also has "ownership" of a project in the broader sense of pure possession.